CrowdWalrus/crowdwalrus-dapp/docs/phase2-frontend-contract-integration.md

   - Optional (expose payout policy): add `payoutPlatformBps` and `payoutPlatformAddress` from `payout_policy` for downstream logic/labels.
 - Do not attempt to edit/start/end/funding/policy via metadata.
 Those are immutable from creation; metadata updates remain allowed for other keys.

-Deliverables: hooks compile and return accurate values for funding goal and recipient, matching Phase 2 object layout.
+Deliverables: hooks compile and return accurate values for funding goal and recipient, matching Phase 2 object layout. **Done** – see `src/features/campaigns/types/campaign.ts`, `useCampaign.ts`, `useAllCampaigns.ts`.

+Notes:
+- Funding goals are parsed/stored as `bigint` micros end-to-end; UI formatting happens only at display time via `currency.ts`.
+- Recipient and policy data come directly from the typed `payout_policy` struct (no metadata fallback), and `payoutPlatformBps` / `payoutPlatformAddress` are exposed for future logic.

 ## 4) Campaign Stats (new shared aggregate)